Unveiling the directional network behind the financial statements data using volatility constraint correlation: Methods

-We define the rate of change of the five accounting data (revenue, income, operating income, own capital and market capitalization) as follows.
-The rate of change of revenue, own capital and market capital are respectively defined by
+We define the rate of change of the five accounting variables (revenue, income, operating income, own capital, and market capitalization).
+The rate of change of revenue, own capital, and market capitalization are defined as follows: